mmistakes/made-mistakes-jekyll/src/_posts/articles/2012-08-31-paperfaces-ipad-portrait-project.md

 * [15 Beautiful Faces Made with the Paper iPad app](http://www.obeymagazine.nl/graphic-design/illustraties/15-gezichten-paper-ipad-app/)
 * [22 Gorgeous Pieces Of Art You Won't Believe Were Drawn On An iPad](http://www.businessinsider.com/gorgeous-ipad-art-2015-1)

-{% notice info %}
+{% notice %}
-#### Mastering Paper Tutorials
+#### Mastering Paper for iOS tutorials

-Since starting PaperFaces I've received a few inquiries on my illustration techniques --- so I wrote a guide for you called [Mastering Paper by FiftyThree](/mastering-paper/).
+Since starting PaperFaces I've received a few inquiries on my illustration techniques --- so I wrote a guide for you called [Mastering Paper](/mastering-paper/).
 You're welcome!
 {% endnotice %}